20 minutes Date Launched/Enacted: Aug 1, 2020 Date Published: August 4, 2021

 Brief Summary

-New technologies can help transit agencies adapt their services to more efficiently and equitably serve customers.
+New technologies can help transit agencies adapt their services to more efficiently serve customers.
 That is what the Bay Area Transportation Authority (BATA) in Traverse City, Michigan realized when it began piloting Link On-Demand, a mobility on-demand (MOD) and non-emergency medical transportation (NEMT) service.
 Before transitioning into the Link On-Demand pilot, BATA operated a dial-a-ride program, called City Link, as part of its transit services in Grand Traverse and Leelanau counties.
 Dial-a-ride is a form of demand-responsive transportation (DRT), often provided in rural areas and small towns, like Traverse City, where customers can request curb-to-curb service, usually by phone.
 [1]

 Like many communities that use a dial-a-ride service, the Traverse City micropolitan area in northwestern Michigan itself is an urban-rural mix, with a median age of 45.8, well above Michigan’s median age of 39.8.
 [2] With a high proportion of residents being seniors, BATA’s City Link played an important, but sometimes inconvenient, role for customers seeking rides to places like medical clinics and grocery stores.